 Oh and it's good to be back!
+This story is rated Mature for events in the final chapter.

 Disclaimer: Characters and world belong to JK, I am simply borrowing.